 Though its problems date back throughout its history, the music industry has changed even more dramatically in the age of the Internet.
 On one hand, there is a proliferation of listening opportunities, music creation, and digital distribution.
 On the other hand, it is increasingly difficult for artists to balance creating music, touring, and earning a sustainable living.

 Within current outlets for roots music — radio and festivals, in particular — line-ups are still dominated by white musicians and, in most cases, white male musicians.

 Pursuing a career in music is a difficult undertaking even in the best of circumstances and, as in life itself, marginalized artists have far from the best of circumstances.
-To help achieve a better balance of powers, the Rainey Day Fund provides assistance to BIPOC artists, artists with disabilities, artists within the LGBTQ+ community, and others who add to the rich fabric of roots music.
+To help achieve a better balance of powers, the Rainey Day Fund provides assistance to BIPOC artists, LGBTQ+artists, disabled artists, and others who add to the rich fabric of roots music.
 Named after Ma Rainey — the queer, Black “Mother of the Blues” — the Rainey Day Fund hopes to lighten that load through its two main components: 1) a micro-grant fund with cash gifts of up to $1,000, and 2) a suite of donated professional services — each available to marginalized voices at key moments in their careers.